adelssss/SQL/README.md

 You can insert as many rows as needed, either individually or in bulk using comma-separated value groups.

 # 5. Run SQL Queries
-Now you're ready to run SQL queries for analysis — filtering, grouping, aggregation, etc.
+Now you're ready to run SQL queries for analysis-filtering, grouping, aggregation, etc.
 Example:
 SELECT
   b.city,